 3. Online Search feature to search article databases or library catalogs from within EndNote (not recommended).

-4. Search for your desired references in an article database such as ASFA, Earth Aquatic & Atmospheric Sciences, PubMed, or even Google Scholar, then Download selected references to your computer (be sure to select "EndNote" options if available) and Import them into EndNote.
+4. Search for your desired references in an article database such as ASFA, Earth Aquatic & Atmospheric Sciences, PubMed, or even Google Scholar, then Download selected references to your computer (be sure to select "EndNote" or "RIS" options if available) and Import them into EndNote.

 Which of the above is best to use?